michael-collins/DART204/lesson2_animation_principles2.md

 ###Lesson 3 - Animation Principles 2

 In the previous lesson you have learned the first 6 animation principles and have applied them on the animation of a bouncing ball.
-In this lesson we will continue to focus on basic animation principles and will examine the remaining six:
+In this lesson we will continue to focus on basic animation principles and will examine the remaining 6:

-7. Anticipation
+- Anticipation

-8. Follow through and Overlapping action
+- Follow through and Overlapping action

-9. Staging
+- Staging

-10. Secondary Action
+- Secondary Action

-11. Solid Drawing
+- Solid Drawing

-12. Appeal
+- Appeal

+At the end of this lesson you will use these 6 principles to refine the animation you have developed for Lesson 2 and you will expand upon your short story (created in Exercise 2.2), presenting it in the form of a comic strip.